bbkane/starghaze/README.md

 - `readmes` command to download READMEs for starred repos,
 - zinc command to push to [zinc](https://github.com/prabhatsharma/zinc) and see if I like zinc
+- formattableDate can be just a string and a free function :)